OpShin/opshin-book/src/language_tour/classes.md

     CONSTR_ID = 2
     # Animals have a name too!
     name: bytes
+    # They also have an owner, which is another dataclass
+    owner: Person

 # Note all of these classes have distinct CONSTR_ID values